abtris/angular-todo-mongohq/README.md

 ## Ant script update for Linux:

-    There's only one change - jsdoc needs to be called different way
+There's only one change - jsdoc needs to be called different way:

     <target name="docs">
         <exec executable="java" failonerror="true">